Apostrophe: Informal use in measurement and mathematics

 Because of the very close similarity of the typewriter apostrophe and typewriter double quote to prime and double prime, substitution in informal contexts is ubiquitous but they are deprecated in contexts where proper typography is important.
-There is also a risk of an automatic process 'correcting' a typewriter apostrophe to a typographic apostrophe, which will not make sense if a prime symbol was intended.
+There is also a risk of an automatic process "correcting" a typewriter apostrophe to a punctuation apostrophe, which results in another variant when a prime symbol was intended.

 Unicode

 In its Unicode Standard (version 13.0), the Unicode Consortium describes three characters that represent apostrophe: